Dr Lucy Brunton

 Brunton, L.A., Duncan, D., Coldham, N.G., Snow, L.C., Jones, J.R., (2012).
 A survey of antimicrobial usage on dairy farms and waste milk feeding practices in England and Wales.
 Veterinary Record 171, 296.

-Lucy is co-module leader for the MSc One Health module "Introduction to One Health Epidemiology and Surveillance", and deputy module leader for the Detection, Surveillance, and Emerging Diseases module on the MSci Wild Animal Biology.
-She teaches on a variety of topics in the areas of epidemiology and publlic health across the College at undergraduate and postgraduate level.
+Lucy is deputy course director for the MSc Veterinary Epidemiology and module leader for the BSc3 module "Epidemiology: the Bigger Picture".
+She teaches on a variety of topics in the areas of epidemiology and publlic health across the College at undergraduate and postgraduate level, as well as delivering teaching externally at LSHTM.
+Lucy holds a Postgraduate Certificate in Veterinary Education and holds an Advance HE Fellowship (FHEA).